Tietgen-ITU/AI-Notes/notes/vault/lectures.lecture9.hillClimbing.md

 If i want to find the global maximum then then exploitation is not a good option.

-The thing is that between performance and exploiration there is the.
+The thing is that between performance and exploration there is the.

 ## Meta Heuristic
 Meta heuristic is something that finds some kind of balance between these.
 In [[lectures.lecture9.simulatedAnnealing]] it tries to simulate a heuristic which works the same way as annealing metal.
 So it starts by exploring then it moves to exploitation.